 But the procedure is nothing without a great product to brew, and that has led many coffee growers to produce what you’ll find in your coffee aisle labeled as espresso beans.

 A point of contention for some is whether or not espresso beans actually even exist.
 Technically speaking, there are only two kinds of coffee beans – Arabica and Robusta – and all coffee beverages are created from either one or of the other, or a blend of both.

-There is no plant that yields a variety of bean with the name of “espresso”.
-When you see products that are labeled as such, the manufacturer is referring to what they’d consider to be the best way to brew that particular product.
-Generally, these are roasts whose flavors work best and are more pronounced when brewed in espresso fashion, that is, with hot water forced through them and not drip brewed.
+There is no plant that yields a variety of beans with the name of “espresso”.
+When you see products that are labeled as such, the manufacturer is referring to what they’d consider being the best way to brew that particular product.
+Generally, these are roasts whose flavors work best and are more pronounced when brewed in espresso fashion, that is, with hot water forced through them and not drip-brewed.

 Espresso and Coffee Beans: The Difference

 The short answer: there’s not a difference.
 You can use any coffee beans you’d like in your espresso maker and espresso drinks.
 Espresso is just the brewing method.
 Traditionally, medium and dark roasts with rich, smoky flavors are used over lighter beans with floral or fruity flavors.